xuezhaojun/clusterclaims-controller/README.md

 _Note: See `./examples/clusterclaim.yaml`_

 ## Deploy
 To install this controller, you must be kubeadmin.
-The controller will be deployed to the `open-cluster-management` namespace.
+The controller will be deployed to the `stolostron` namespace.

 ```bash
 oc apply -k ./deploy